matthijsgroen/fp-experiments/posts/2-first-parser.md

 > sequence of functions, each with a single argument.

 This would actually mean that our function would not be "data" in, "data" out like I was used to.
 It would be "data" in, "function" out.
+Like a function factory.

 A Mathematic example: